zhangfengcdt/prollytree/README.md

 ## Roadmap

-The following features are for prollytree library:
+The following features are for Prolly Tree library:
 - [X] Implement basic Prolly Tree structure
-- [ ] Implement insertion and deletion operations
+- [X] Implement insertion and deletion operations
+- [X] Implement tree traversal and search
+- [ ] Implement tree size and depth calculation
-- [ ] Implement hashing and verification
+- [ ] Implement tree configuration and tree meta data handling
-- [ ] Add support for variable probabilistic balancing
+- [ ] Support probabilistic tree balancing
+- [ ] Implement hashing verification and proof generation
 - [ ] Add documentation and examples
 - [ ] Add benchmarks and optimizations

-The following features are for other prollytree projects:
+The following features are for other Prolly Tree projects:
 - [ ] prolly cli tool
 - [ ] integration with git
 - [ ] integration with ipfs